 Before the night begins, you should have a plan for what to do if someone needs a rideshare home.
 Are you willing to pay for someone else’s rideshare home?
 Do your coworkers also understand how to use and download apps?
 These are the questions you should know the answer to before the night begins.

 Getting Your Bartender’s License?

 A+ Server Education is here to help you.
-Call us at (503) 740-5509 to learn how you can study to get your bartender’s license.
+Call us at (503) 740-5509 to learn how you can study to get your bartender license in Washington.
 If you’re an employer and want your employees to get trained, you can also contact us for bulk Alcohol Server Education training classes.